cosmic-lang/cosmic/docs/basics.md

 ```

 ## Function Basics
-All functions in `Talisman` are anonymous.
+All functions in `Cro` are anonymous.
 Basic function creation involves storing a function literal in a binding.

 `do:` can be used for a one line body, ie body of function end of the line.